 Santorini, also known as Thira or Strongyli is an island located in the southern Aegean Sea and is one of the most important tourist destinations worldwide.

-The volcano of Santorini
+The Volcano of Santorini

 Santorini and the chariot of Phaethon

-Helios hesitated, for Phaethon was still young, inexperienced and weak, and Helios hesitated and tried to talk him out, but in the end he allowed his son to take over the reins of the horses.
+Helios hesitated, for Phaethon was still young, inexperienced and weak, so he tried to talk his son out of it - but eventually he allowed him to take the reins of the horses.